scychan/SAFARI_5_analyze_behavioral_data/trialbytrial/readme.txt

 2. compare_models

 models available:
-- Bayesian (optimal Bayesian inference)
+- Bayesian
+    Optimal Bayesian inference.
+- voter
-- voter (positive or negative votes, if the animal is most or least common in a sector)
+    Positive or negative votes, if the animal is most or least common in a sector.
+- feedbackRL
+    Bump likelihoods up or down, depending on how much they contributed correctly/incorrectly to the answer.